-1.9 About specifying Cygwin paths in compilation tools on Windows
+1.9 About specifying Cygwin paths in compilation tools on Windows set CYGPATH=C:/cygwin/bin/cygpath.exe

 You must use an environment variable to specify Cygwin paths for compilation tools on Windows.

 By default on Windows, the compilation tools require path names to be in the Windows DOS format, for example, C:\myfiles.
 If you want to use Cygwin path names, then set the CYGPATH environment variable to the location of the cygpath.exe file on your system.
 For example: